Vova93535/ChatOtssylky/README.md

 # Public Web Chat on Flask and Socket.IO

 A simple yet functional real-time chat with message history and a built-in bot.
-All messages are visible to all connected users — perfect for small group conversations or testing web technologies.
+All messages are visible to all connected users â€” perfect for small group conversations or testing web technologies.

 ## ?
 Features
 - Instant message sending and receiving (WebSocket)